JetBrains/Qodana/topics/cloud-configure-for-os-projects.md

 In this sample, specify the %product% linter and the quality gate using `--fail-threshold` option.
 Using this configuration, %product% will inspect the main branch and all merge requests coming to your repository.

-## Overview inspection results
+## Inspection result overview

-After your project is inspected and inspection results are uploaded to %cloud%, you can overview results as shown [on this page](cloud-overview-reports.xml).
+After your project is inspected and inspection results are uploaded to %cloud%, you can view results as shown [on this page](cloud-overview-reports.xml).